timgates42/pyramid_ipauth/README.rst

 It will detect the ipauth settings and construct an appropriate policy.

-Note that this package only supports matching against a single set of IP addresss.
+Note that this package only supports matching against a single set of IP addresses.
 If you need to assign different credentials to different sets of IP addresses, you can use the pyramid_multiauth package in conjunction with pyramid_ipauth: